MLA Block Quotes – Formatting Explained (8th Edition)

 MLA Block Quotes – In a Nutshell

-• MLA block quotes are used when the text copied verbatim from a published source exceeds four lines.
+• MLA block quotes are used when the quote text exceeds four lines.

 • MLA block quotes are used when a poem has more than three lines.